Strange World (soundtrack)

 Strange World (Original Motion Picture Soundtrack) is the score album to the 2022 animated film Strange World produced by Walt Disney Animation Studios.
 The original score is composed by Henry Jackman in his fifth scoring assignment for Disney film, after Winnie the Pooh (2011), Wreck-It Ralph (2012), Big Hero 6 (2014) and Ralph Breaks the Internet (2018).
 Jackman referenced most of James Horner and John Williams' electronic and symphony orchestral score for big-budget films, to create a "larger-than-life and fantastical, but organic" score suiting the world.
 He relied on orchestral music and harmonies, with exception for electronic and synth-infused score in few sequences.

 The original soundtrack, consisted the song "They're the Clades!" composed by Jackman, written by Kevin Del Aguila and performed by James Hayden, also having a reprised version of the tracks.
 Jackman's score accompanied the remainder of the album.
-It was released by Walt Disney Records on November 23, 2022, the same day as the film and received generally positive response for Jackman's composition.
+It was released by Universal Music Group on November 23, 2022, the same day as the film and received generally positive response for Jackman's composition.